ÉÁ²¥¸£Àû¿â

 Search Results

-Fundamentals of Materials Science provides an overview of materials science and engineering and is foundational for graduate study in the field.
+Structure and Properties of Materials, covers core concepts of materials science and engineering and is foundational for students interested in studying materials from different fields.
 The structures of materials at the atomic scale, nanoscale, microscale, and macroscale are studied and the impact of this organization of matter on its physical and chemical properties are examined.
 Principles for measurement and characterization of material structure and properties are introduced.
 Emphasis is placed on materials important for use for electronic, photonic, energy, and biological applications.
 Advances in nanoscale materials as established fundamentals of macroscale structural materials are covered.
 Prerequisite: Graduate standing or consent of the instructor.
 (Typically offered: Fall)

 Materials Science and Engineering (MSEN)